Echolalia Autism (Repetitive Speech)-Causes, Symptoms and Treatment

 What is Echolalia in Autism?

+Echolalia and Autism are directly connected.
 Echolalia is the repetition of words, phrases, and sentences when the person repeats the phrases he heard before is called as echolalia.
 It may also be a sign of Autism, a neurological condition, a visual impairment or a developmental disability.
 It is a unique form of speech, and if any children are autistic it may be one of the first ways the child will use speech to communicate.

-People with Autism are Often Echolalic.
+People with Autism are often Echolalic.

 Many Children with Autism use complex and adult words, but these words are said in the same tone and in the same order as they have heard in the TV shows, movies, books, or from another source.